 Even though growth hormone deficiency is rare, this hormone is often used therapeutically for short stature.

-If eventual growth height is likely to be under 5 feet and growth hormone deficient, consider growth hormone replacement.
+If the eventual total height is likely to be under 5 feet and the child is growth hormone-deficient, consider growth hormone replacement.

 Function and deficiency of growth hormone